tarkanyil/phase10-tracker/README.md

 # Phase 10 Card Game Tracker

 This is one of my personal projects with which I wanted to make everyday life easier.
-This tracker provides an app-based solution for tracking score and game progression for the popular cardgame, [Phase 10](https://www.mattelgames.com/en-us/cards/phase-10).
+This tracker provides a webapp-based solution for tracking score and game progression for the popular cardgame, [Phase 10](https://www.mattelgames.com/en-us/cards/phase-10).

 ## Table of contents